clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 This takes into account modifications by the current transaction, even though those modifications have not yet been committed or broadcast to clients.
+This applies generally to insertions, deletions, updates, and iteration as well.

 ## Public and Private Tables

 By default, tables are considered **private**.
 This means that they are only readable by the database owner and by reducers.
-Reducers run inside the database, so clients cannot see private tables at all.
+Reducers run inside the database, so clients cannot see private tables at all or even know of their existence.

 Using the `[SpacetimeDB.Table(Name = "table_name", Public)]` flag makes a table public. **Public** tables are readable by all clients.
 They can still only be modified by reducers.